Nibezak/payflow-package/docs/core/reference/products.md

 ```

 ::: danger Be aware
-If you try and fetch a price for a currency that doesn't exist, a ` Lunar\Exceptions\MissingCurrencyPriceException`
+If you try and fetch a price for a currency that doesn't exist, a ` Payflow\Exceptions\MissingCurrencyPriceException`
 exception will be thrown.
 :::

 ---

 This will return a `PricingResponse` object which you can interact with to display the correct prices.
 Unless it's a
-collection, each property will return a `Lunar\Models\Price` object.
+collection, each property will return a `Payflow\Models\Price` object.

 ```php
 /**